alephium/docs/docs/ralph/getting-started.md

 ### Map (Rhone Upgrade Only)

-The map data structure is currently available exclusively in the [devnet release](https://github.com/alephium/alephium-stack/tree/master/rhone-devnet) of full node.
+The map data structure is currently available in the [devnet release](https://github.com/alephium/alephium-stack/tree/master/devnet) and the testnet release of full node.

 In Ralph, Maps are defined as global contract attributes, eliminating the need for initialization.
 Under the hood, each Map entry is constructed as a subcontract of the current contract.
 Therefore, creating a map entry entails a minimal contract deposit, easily done using the built-in function `mapEntryDeposit!()`.